IdentityServer/IdentityServer4/docs/topics/resources.rst

 Migration steps to v4
 ^^^^^^^^^^^^^^^^^^^^^
 As described above, starting with v4, scopes have their own definition and can optionally be referenced by resources.
-Before v4, scopes where always contained within a resource.
+Before v4, scopes were always contained within a resource.

 To migrate to v4 you need to split up scope and resource registration, typically by first registering all your scopes (e.g. using the ``AddInMemoryApiScopes`` method), and then register the API resources (if any) afterwards.